Delta flight dumps fuel on Los Angeles school, 26 treated for minor injuries

 Other students had been evacuated from the elementary school following the incident, a Los Angeles County Sheriff's spokeswoman said.

-Parents were notified to pick up their children near the school, which is about 16 miles east of the airport, in the path of incoming flights.
+Parents were notified to pick up their children near the school, which is about 26km east of the airport.
+Two streets were closed during the emergency response.

-"Shortly after takeoff, Flight 89 from LAX to Shanghai experienced an engine issue requiring the aircraft to return to LAX.
-The aircraft landed safely after an emergency fuel release to reduce landing weight," Delta said in a statement.

-The airline said it would provide more information as it became available.
+The mayor of Cudahy, Elizabeth Alcantar, said on Twitter the city had opened an emergency response center following the incident and would conduct a "townhall" meeting to provide more information.